turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 If you aren't 100% of something you are about add to your presentation - totally ok to ask an instructor!
 We do want to make sure these provide accurate info for your classmates. -->

 ## Wrap Up
+// TODO wrap this stuff in a note style... it's not really a wrap up, it's a side note.
 ### What should you memorize?

 Often times, especially when we are starting to code, we put pressure on ourselves to memorize every little thing.
 This is NOT necessary and not a good use of your brain space!
 There will be some methods you use so frequently that you just memorize them, but for the most part, the things you "memorize" should be bigger ideas and how things work together.